quantumscience/books/docs/05b-Scale-Resonance-Theory/intro.md

 # Intro: Scale Resonance Theory

-> "Traditional scientific approaches often stumble when confronting emergence—the appearance of properties that cannot be predicted from lower-scale components alone."— Daniel Sandner
+> "Traditional scientific approaches often stumble when confronting emergence—the appearance of properties that cannot be predicted from lower-scale components alone." — Daniel Sandner

 ## Core Premises